mmillar-bolis/MDunmeris/index.md

 For example, in the city of Vivec, ALMSIVI is rendered, \"<span style="font-family:Daedric; color:red">AVS</Span>,\" [*A-V-S*](https://en.uesp.net/wiki/Morrowind:Tribunal_Temple), while in the capitol of Mournhold, it is rendered \"<span style="font-family:Daedric; color:red">SAV</Span>,\" [*S-A-V*](https://en.uesp.net/wiki/Lore:Daedric_Alphabet#Morrowind:~:text=In%20Mournhold%2C%20Almalexia%20gets%20top%20billing).
 In all places, it is still pronounced the same.

 For a better understanding of the symbolic thought this mysterious three letter word, see the [Tetragrammaton](https://en.wikipedia.org/wiki/Tetragrammaton).
-In addition, many draw allusions to the Christian concept of [Alpha and Omega](https://en.wikipedia.org/wiki/Alpha_and_Omega).
-However, that metaphore is derived from an earlier one, the Hebrew word [emet](https://en.wikipedia.org/wiki/Alpha_and_Omega#Judaism) which means *truth* and is spelled with the beginning, middle, and ending letters of the [Hebrew alphabet](https://en.wikipedia.org/wiki/Hebrew_alphabet), *alef*, *mem*, and *tav*.
+In addition, many draw allusions to the Christian metaphor of [Alpha and Omega](https://en.wikipedia.org/wiki/Alpha_and_Omega).
+However, that metaphor is derived from an earlier one, the Hebrew word [emet](https://en.wikipedia.org/wiki/Alpha_and_Omega#Judaism) which means *truth* and is spelled with the beginning, middle, and ending letters of the [Hebrew alphabet](https://en.wikipedia.org/wiki/Hebrew_alphabet), *alef*, *mem*, and *tav*.

 But why write it as *almsivi*?
 Aside from the fact that it rolls of the tongue better and is a more obvious mashup of the three names of the gods to english readers, there is a significant [numerological](https://en.wikipedia.org/wiki/Numerology) aspect to adding the extra letters, bringing it to [seven](https://en.wikipedia.org/wiki/Symbolism_of_the_number_7) in length.
 This also gives it the same length as the amount of sylables found in the Ehlnofex phrase from which it is derived, [AYEM AE SEHTI AE VEHK](https://en.uesp.net/wiki/Morrowind:36_Lessons_of_Vivec,_Sermon_1#genWhiteText:~:text=AYEM%20AE%20SEHTI%20AE%20VEHK), or *A is S is V*.
 It's the sum of 3 + 4, considered in many religious cultures to represent some form of [sacred and material numbers](https://www.jstor.org/stable/658538), respectively.
 This fits well within the dunmer model of the three [Anticipations](https://en.uesp.net/wiki/Lore:The_Anticipations) and the four members of the [House of Troubles](https://en.uesp.net/wiki/Lore:The_House_of_Troubles), though this hints at even deeper metaphor and entendre behind the word-choice.